 - Discuss together.

 This was St. Mother Teresa’s response to people who told her about the overwhelming amount of work in their lives.
-There were likely many moments when her sisters, the Missionaries of Charity felt that way as they poured out their lives in caring for the poorest of the poor around the world.
-But in 1973 she made a radical decision about how the sisters would use the little time they had each day in a new and extraordinary way.
+There were likely many moments when her sisters, the Missionaries of Charity, felt overwhelmed as they poured out their lives to care for the poorest of the poor around the world.
+But in 1973, Mother Teresa made a radical decision about how the sisters would use the little time they had each day in a new and extraordinary way.

-The sisters already were very committed to prayer.
-As part of their regular routine, they stopped for prayer many times throughout the day: Morning Prayer, Mass, Mid-day Prayer, Evening Prayer and various devotions.
-But in 1973 she introduced into their daily schedule a “Holy Hour”—one hour of prayer in Eucharistic adoration, modeled after Jesus praying in the Garden of Gethsemane.
+The sisters were already very committed to prayer.
+As part of their regular routine, they stopped for prayer many times throughout the day: Morning Prayer, Mass, Midday Prayer, Evening Prayer and various devotions.
+But in 1973, Mother Teresa introduced into their daily schedule a “Holy Hour” — one hour of prayer in Eucharistic adoration, modeled after Jesus praying in the Garden of Gethsemane.

 From a practical perspective, such a move seems counterintuitive.
 These sisters are doing some of the hardest work in the world, caring for the poorest of the poor around the globe.
 With so much need, so much work to be accomplished, why spend an extra hour in prayer each day?